Safeguard Your Installation

 Most passwords are extremely weak and easy to crack.

 An attacker only has to guess one weak password to gain access to your system.

 The Hub authentication module lets you ensure that users create passwords that keep your data safe.
 If you use this module to manage logins, we recommend that you set the Password Strength to Good or Very Strong.
 For more information, see Set a Password Policy.

 Require Email Verification

 Asking users to verify their email addresses ensures that your users confirm ownership of their accounts.
 This is especially important when you let users register their own accounts.

 For installations that create user accounts from incoming email messages with the Mailbox Integration or tickets that are imported with the Zendesk Integration, the option to require email verification prevents users from registering accounts that can be used to gain unauthorized access to YouTrack and other applications in your business environment.

-The option to require email verification is located on the General Settings page in YouTrack.
-For more information, see Global Settings.
+The option to require email verification is located on the Common Settings for Auth Modules.page in YouTrack.
+For more information, see

 The Hub authentication module lets users register their own accounts in YouTrack.
-If you allow self-registration and your installation is accessible from outside your network, you should protect your installation from registration bots These bots can consume resources and claim licenses that are intended for use by humans.
+If you allow self-registration, you should protect your instance from registration bots.
+These bots can consume resources and claim licenses that are intended for use by humans.